ELYN ZIMMERMAN

 2021 “Light & Space” Copenhagen Contemporary, Copenhagen, Denmark

-2015 “River Crossings: Contemporary Art Comes Home”, Thomas Cole National Historic Site & Olana Historic Site, USA
+2015 “River Crossings: Contemporary Art Comes Home”, Thomas Cole National Historic Site & Olana Historic Site, United States of America

-2014 Foundation for Art and Preservation in Embassies (FAPE)" Guild Hall, East Hampton, USA
+2014 Foundation for Art and Preservation in Embassies (FAPE)" Guild Hall, East Hampton, United States of America

-The Fabergé Big Egg Hunt", New York, USA
+The Fabergé Big Egg Hunt", New York, United States of America

-2010 "Painting and Sculpture: To Benefit the Foundation for Contemporary Arts", Lehmann Maupin, USA
+2010 "Painting and Sculpture: To Benefit the Foundation for Contemporary Arts", Lehmann Maupin, United States of America

 2003 “"New World's Old World", AXA Galleries at Equitable Center, New York, USA